Persistent guest VMs

 • Add custom entry allows you to input the device name manually

 • Navigate to Farm > <Site> > VDI > Desktops and click Tasks > Site defaults.
-In the dialog that opens, use the Auto remove persistence if guest VM was not used for option to select the time period after which persistence should be automatically removed.
+In the dialog that opens, use the Auto remove persistence if host was not used for option to select the time period after which persistence should be automatically removed.
 You can also type any desired time period, such as "1 week 3 days".

 Was this topic helpful?